Inclusive Thermodynamics of Computational Machines: Acknowledgments

 \section{Acknowledgments}

-David Wolpert acknowledges support by the Santa Fe Institute.
-Gülce Kardeş thanks Matteo Marsili for stimulating discussions, and Pedro Harunari for very useful feedback on this manuscript.
+David Wolpert was supported by the Santa Fe Institute and the National Science Foundation award CCF - 2221345.
+Gülce Kardeş thanks Matteo Marsili for stimulating discussions, and Pedro Harunari and Artemy Kolchinsky for very useful feedback on this manuscript.
 Gülce Kardeş acknowledges support by the Quantitative Life Sciences, International Centre for Theoretical Physics.